Swift 🏎

 weak

 , but be aware of a case where strong reference is required.
-Suppose we have an outlet ofNSLayoutConstraint
+Suppose there is an outlet ofNSLayoutConstraint

 inUITableView

-where we need to activate and deactivate it.
-It’s possible that, once deactivated, the outlet will be released from memory since there’s no strong reference pointing to it. - Variables of Boolean type should have is, has prefixes.
+where it needs to be activated and deactivated.
+It’s possible that, once deactivated, the outlet will be released from memory since there’s no strong reference pointing to it. -

 Closures